ringhiera/el-logger/README.md

 Pattern (https://en.wikipedia.org/wiki/Template_method_pattern).
 In the AsyncLogHandler we see how a concrete implementation of the pattern should be implemented as it overrides the log method.

-## Improvements, and How we can make Logger more open to modifications
+## Improvements, and How we can make Logger more open to Extensions

 The structure of the logger is already quite open to extension as it leverages dependency injection, and it implements a bridge design Pattern.
 Therefore, it is agnostic to the handler's implementation, and it can accommodate any type of